Dog Bites and Animal Attacks

 A Florida Dog Bite Lawyer Helps Animal Attack Victims Recover Just Compensation

 Dog attacks can happen suddenly, with the dog’s aggression seeming to come out of nowhere.
 Even well-trained dogs can be unpredictable; and, in order to prevent unprovoked attacks, dog owners must ensure that their animals are leashed or fenced at all times.
-If you or your child has been bitten by a dog, you deserve to have your medical expenses and other losses covered, and it is important that you speak with a Florida dog bite lawyer as soon as possible.
+If you or your child has been bitten by a dog, it is important that you speak with a Florida dog bite lawyer as soon as possible.

 At Searcy Denney, our personal injury team represents parents and dog bite victims throughout Florida.
 Florida’s dog bite law provides individuals who have been bitten with clear legal rights, and our lawyers are experienced in helping parents and victims recover just compensation.
 If you or your child has been bitten, one of our injury lawyers will be happy to explain your legal rights one-on-one, and we will use our experience to make sure you and your family receive the compensation you deserve.

 Florida’s Dog Bite Statute Protects Child and Adult Victims

 Different states have different rules regarding liability for dog attacks.
 Fortunately, Florida’s dog bite statute is particularly favorable for victims and their families.
 It protects both child and adult victims of dog attacks, and it does not excuse a dog’s first attack.

 Florida’s Dog Bite Law Does Not Follow the “One Bite” Rule